 Who should move there: Techies, fitness fanatics, nature lovers, and dog people

-Fun fact: The city was built on 43 hills.
+Fun fact: The city was built on 43 hills!

-What it’s known for: University of California at Berkeley, diversity, progressive government, more locally-owned shops than big box stores and chains, San Francisco Bay views, hub for the arts, Berkeley Rose Garden, and Tilden Regional Park.
+What it’s known for: the University of California at Berkeley, diversity, progressive government, more locally-owned shops than big box stores and chains, San Francisco Bay views, hub for the arts, Berkeley Rose Garden, and Tilden Regional Park.

 You’ll find locals at the festivals.
-Berkeley hosts many festivals throughout the year, such as the Arts Festival, Kite Festival, Juggling and Unicycling Festival, and How Berkeley Can You Be Festival!
+Berkeley hosts many festivals throughout the year, including the Arts Festival, Kite Festival, Juggling and Unicycling Festival, and even a “How Berkeley Can You Be” Festival.

 What it’s known for: Good public schools, notable company headquarters (Taco Bell, In-N-Out Burger, Kia Motors, Toshiba), community and neighborhood parks, Irvine Spectrum Center, the University of California at Irvine, filming, bike trails, and the Irvine Museum.

 You’ll find locals at the parks, on the beach, or on the trails.
-It’s an active community.

-Fun fact: There are more than 44 miles of bike trails and 20,000 acres of park and preserves for outdoor sports and recreation.
+Fun fact: There are more than 44 miles of bike trails and 200,000 acres of park and preserves for outdoor sports and recreation.